-The aggregate remuneration and benefits in kind paid to the Board in respect of the Company's accounting year ended 31 December 2022, and which was payable out of the assets of the Company, was US\$283,512 (£230,000).
+The aggregate remuneration and benefits in kind paid to the Board in respect of the Company's accounting year ended 31 December 2023, and which was payable out of the assets of the Company, was US\$286,193 (£230,000).
 This figure reflects the waiver by certain directors of their entitlement to remuneration and excludes reimbursement for out of pocket expenses.

 Each of the Directors is entitled to receive £50,000 per annum.
 The Chairman of the Board is entitled to receive an additional fee of £20,000 per annum and the chairman of the Audit and Risk Committee is entitled to receive an additional fee of £10,000 per annum.
 No amount has been set aside or accrued by the Company to provide pension, retirement or other similar benefits.
-Mr. Majewski and Mr. Shandell, directors appointed to the Board as nominees of the Investment Manager, have agreed to waive remuneration payable by the Company during the year in connection with appointment to the Board.
 Directors' remuneration is payable quarterly in arrears.